ibm-skills-network/clarity-knowledgebase/docs/labs/jupyterlab.md

 ## Should you use JupyterLab?

 We recommend you only use JupyterLab for your labs when necessary.
+If possible, we recommend you use JupyterLite instead.

-See [JupyterLite vs JupyterLab](./jupyterlite-vs-jupyterlab) for more details.
+For more information on why JupyterLite is preferred over JupyterLab see [JupyterLite vs JupyterLab](./jupyterlite-vs-jupyterlab).

 ### JupyterLab Caveats